jkulak/jku-cookbook-wrappers/README.md

-# jku-local Cookbook
+# jku-cookbook-wrappers Cookbook

-Multipurpose cookbook installing different servers for local development.
+Set of wrapper recipes for community cookbooks.

 ## Components